Alexis1LR/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a simple rock paper scissors game that has 5 rounds.
+This is a simple rock paper scissors game that goes to 5 rounds.
+Made with HTML and JS